About this recipe

 - Add ¾ cup sugar, ½ cup oil, ½ cup applesauce, and 1 tablespoon vanilla.
 Stir until everything is well combined.

-- Mix in 2 cups flour, 1 teaspoon baking soda, 1 teaspoon baking powder, and ½ teaspoon salt.
+- Mix in 2 cups of flour, 1 teaspoon of baking soda, 1 teaspoon of baking powder, and ½ teaspoon of salt.
 Stir gently — don’t overmix.
+A few streaks of flour are totally fine.

 - Fold in 1 cup chopped walnuts (and chocolate chips if you’re feeling extra cozy).

-- Pour the batter into your loaf pan and bake for 35–40 minutes, or until a toothpick comes out clean.
+- Pour the batter into your loaf pan and bake for 35–40 minutes, or until a toothpick inserted into the center comes out clean.

 - Cool on a wire rack before slicing — the hardest part, I know.

-💡For muffins: Divide the batter into a 12-cup muffin tin and bake 20–25 minutes.
+For muffins: Divide the batter into a 12-cup muffin tin (fill each cup ¾ full) and bake 20–25 minutes.
+Makes 12 regular muffins or about 24 mini muffins (12–15 minutes for minis).

 Variations